The opt-in process is the same for the following widgets:

 As soon as users click “Send to Messenger” button, Facebook will ask them to sign in:

-When it’s done, the user becomes a Subscriber and receives the automated opt-in message on Facebook.
+When it’s done, the user becomes a Messenger subscribed contact and receives the automated opt-in message on Facebook.

 After that, the Bar widget on the website will change to its “Submitted State” and the user can click “View it in Messenger” if they want to be redirected there to continue the conversation: